 Concept Eleven: Humility

-For more information about the Twelve Concepts, read the pamphlet The Twelve Concepts of OA Service, available from our bookstore.
+For more information about the Twelve Concepts, read the pamphlet The Twelve Concepts of OA Service, available at bookstore.oa.org.